ABOUT KIM BAKER

 Many students that have trained under the direction of Kim are now dancing for companies in Australia and around the world.

-Tahlia commenced her ballet training at the age of 2 1/2 years with her mother at Tiny Tots Ballet.
-At the age of 9 years Tahlia was accepted into a talented and gifted dance program, which included Classical ballet, Character, Contemporary and Repertoire.
-At 13 years of age Tahlia transferred to Kim Baker Ballet Academy to continue her training, where she reached the advanced levels in the Vaganova method gaining Highly Commended Plus for her final year of training.
+Tahlia Baker was born in Perth and commenced ballet training at 2 years old with her mother at Tiny Tots Ballet.
+At the age of 9 years Tahlia was accepted into a talented and gifted ballet program, which included Classical ballet, Character, Contemporary, Repertoire and Performance.
+At 13 years of age Tahlia transferred to Kim Baker Ballet Academy to continue her training, where she reached advanced levels in the Vaganova Ballet method and passed with Honours.

 After studying Archaeology, Anthropology, Ancient History and Medieval History at UWA, Helen left to pursue other interests.
 Helen joined KBBA as the Tiny Tots assistant in 2004.
 In 2005 when KBBA moved to the Studio, Helen took on the role of Receptionist, and in 2006 became Administration Officer.
 Due to Helen’s passion for English and Ancient History and University history, it was a natural progression for Helen to take over the theory classes for levels 2 – 6, and become the senior theory teacher.
 Helen commenced this position in 2009.
 Helen has a lovely rapport with the students and has provided a challenging and enjoyable theory program for the specialist students at the KBBA.